-Dementia is an overall term for diseases and conditions characterized by a decline in memory, language, problem-solving, and other thinking skills that affect a person's ability to perform everyday activities.
-Memory loss is an example but Dementia is more than just loss of memory.
-It is brain failure.
+The term "dementia" is an overall term for diseases and conditions characterized by a decline in memory, language, problem-solving, and other thinking skills that affect a person's ability to perform everyday activities.
+Memory loss is an example but Dementia is more than just loss of memory; it is BRAIN FAILURE.

 Alzheimer's is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
 Alzheimer's disease accounts for 60-80% of dementia cases.

 The brain changes caused by Parkinson’s disease begin in a region that plays a key role in movement, leading to early symptoms that include tremors and shakiness, muscle stiffness, a shuffling step, stooped posture, difficulty initiating movement and lack of facial expression.

 Inadequate blood flow can damage and eventually kill cells anywhere in the